-- (4) Melco Leisure is incorporated in the British Virgin Islands and is a wholly owned subsidiary of Melco.
+- (1) Beneficial ownership is determined in accordance with Rule 13d-3 of the General Rules and Regulations under the Exchange Act, and includes voting or investment power with respect to the securities.
+We expect that after the completion of this offering, Melco Leisure and PBL Asia Investments will continue to have a shareholders' agreement relating to certain aspects of the voting and disposition of our Ordinary Shares held by them, and may accordingly constitute a "group" within the meaning of Rule 13d-3.
+See "-Melco PBL Joint Venture" in our Form 20-F which is incorporated in this prospectus supplement by reference.
+However, Melco Leisure and PBL Asia Investments each disclaim beneficial ownership of the shares of our company owned by the other. - (2) Melco Leisure is incorporated in the British Virgin Islands and is a wholly owned subsidiary of Melco.
 The address of Melco Leisure and Melco is c/o The Penthouse, 38th Floor, The Centrium, 60 Wyndham Street, Central, Hong Kong.
-Melco is listed on the Main Board of the Hong Kong Stock Exchange. - (5) Mr. Lawrence Ho, our Chairman and Chief Executive Officer and the chairman, chief executive officer and managing director of Melco, personally holds 7,416,628 ordinary shares of Melco, representing approximately 0.6% of Melco's ordinary shares outstanding as of February 18, 2009.
+Melco is listed on the Main Board of the Hong Kong Stock Exchange. - (3) Mr. Lawrence Ho, our Chairman and Chief Executive Officer and the chairman, chief executive officer and managing director of Melco, personally holds 7,697,285 ordinary shares of Melco, representing approximately 0.6% of Melco's ordinary shares outstanding as of August 1, 2009.
 In addition, 115,509,024 shares are held by Lasting Legend Ltd., and 288,532,606 shares are held by Better Joy Overseas Ltd., and 7,294,000 shares are held by The L3G Capital Trust, of which all are owned by persons, companies and/or trusts associated with Mr. Lawrence Ho.
-Therefore, we believe that for purposes of Rule 13d-3, Mr. Ho beneficially owns 418,752,258 ordinary shares of Melco, representing approximately 34.06% of Melco's ordinary shares outstanding as of February 18, 2009.
+Therefore, we believe that for purposes of Rule 13d-3, Mr. Ho beneficially owns 418,752,258 ordinary shares of Melco, representing approximately 34.06% of Melco's ordinary shares outstanding as of August 1, 2009.
 This does not include 117,912,694 shares into which convertible notes held by Great Respect Limited, a company controlled by a discretionary trust formed for the benefit of members of the Ho family (including Mr. Lawrence Ho and Dr. Stanley Ho), may be converted upon the issuance of the land certificate for the City of Dreams site.
-None of the beneficiaries of the trust control the voting or disposition of shares held by the trust or Great Respect Limited. - (6) As of March 4, 2009, Dr. Stanley Ho personally held 18,587,789 ordinary shares of Melco.
+None of the beneficiaries of the trust control the voting or disposition of shares held by the trust or Great Respect Limited. - (4) As of August 1, 2009, Dr. Stanley Ho personally held 18,587,789 ordinary shares of Melco.
 In addition, 3,127,107 shares of Melco are held by Lanceford Company Limited, a company 100% owned by Dr. Stanley Ho.
 Therefore, for purposes of Rule 13d-3, Dr. Ho may be deemed to beneficially own 21,714,896 ordinary shares representing approximately 1.77% of Melco's outstanding shares.
-Dr. Ho's beneficial ownership does not include 117,912,694 shares into which convertible notes held by Great Respect Limited may be converted upon the issuance of the land certificate for the City of Dreams site. - (7) PBL Asia Investments is incorporated in the Cayman Islands and is 100% indirectly owned by Crown.
+Dr. Ho's beneficial ownership does not include 117,912,694 shares into which convertible notes held by Great Respect Limited may be converted upon the issuance of the land certificate for the City of Dreams site. - (5) PBL Asia Investments is incorporated in the Cayman Islands and is 100% indirectly owned by Crown.
 The address of Crown is Level 3, Crown Towers, 8 Whiteman Street, Southbank, Victoria 3006, Australia.
 The address of PBL Asia Investments is c/o Walkers Corporate Services Limited, Walker House, 87 Mary Street, George Town, Grand Cayman, KY1-9002, Cayman Islands.
 Crown is listed on the Australian Stock Exchange.
-As of March 27, 2009, Crown was approximately 37.02% owned by Consolidated Press Holdings Group, which is a group of companies owned by the Packer family.
+As of August 1, 2009, Crown was approximately 37.02% owned by Consolidated Press Holdings Group, which is a group of companies owned by the Packer family.